In April 1979 Malcolm Roughley obtained permission from B.R. to travel

 The train at Grainsby Lane about to restart after traversing the

-members would open gates, the train would cross and stop again to
+would open gates, the train would cross and stop again to await the

-The 14 mile journey would take about 90 minutes!
+crew to rejoin after closing gates.
+The 14 mile journey would take

 (photo - Malcolm Roughley)

-The crossing at Ludborough showing the staggered platforms.
-This
+The crossing at Ludborough showing the up platform.
+This is now

 Lincolnshire Wolds Railway and has been totally re-equipped with